 Kirchherr (2017) posits that there are at least 114 different definitions that have been identified for describing a circular economy.
-This variability in the definition provides a barrier to operationalization and may eventually result in the collapse of the concept.
-This parallels the history of the use of the word "sustainability;" and like that, one of the potential contributions of this project is to base metrics on core concepts that every definition should come to incorporate (Scheinberg, et al., 2020).
+The variability in the definition provides a barrier to operationalization and may eventually result in the collapse of the concept.
+This parallels the history of the use of the word "sustainability."
+Thus, one of the potential contributions of this project is to base metrics on core concepts that every definition should come to incorporate (Scheinberg et al., 2020).
 One of the most ambitious definitions of circular economy is from the same group of scholars:

-"A circular economy describes an economic system that is based on business models which replace the 'end-of-life' concept with reducing, alternatively reusing, recycling and recovering materials in production/distribution and consumption processes, thus operating at the micro level (products, companies, consumers), meso level (eco- industrial parks) and macro level (city, region, nation and beyond), with the aim to accomplish sustainable development, which implies creating environmental quality, economic prosperity and social equity, to the benefit of current and future generations".
+A circular economy describes an economic system that is based on business models which replace the 'end-of-life' concept with reducing, alternatively reusing, recycling and recovering materials in production/distribution and consumption processes, thus operating at the micro level (products, companies, consumers), meso level (eco-industrial parks) and macro level (city, region, nation and beyond), with the aim to accomplish sustainable development, which implies creating environmental quality, economic prosperity and social equity, to the benefit of current and future generations.
 (Kirchherr et al. 2017)

-A more straightforward description is put forward by Stahel (2019) by stating that a circular (industrial) economy manages stocks of materials that are manufactured into products, such as infrastructure and buildings, vehicles, equipment and consumer goods, so to maintain the utility for as long as possible and concurrently maintaining natural resources at their "highest purity and value".
-This contrasts with a linear economy with objectives to utilize resources to develop products that may be used once, or in situations where governments, or even businesses, have intervened, to (re)cycle these materials but with very limited circularity and with a focus of disposal as the ultimate path.
-Where the linear economy is reactive, responding to design and planning decisions, the circular economy proactively considers source, flows, interdependence, value-added, efficiency and the justice impacts of product use within the bounds of the city.
+A more straightforward description is put forward by Stahel (2019) by stating that a circular (industrial) economy manages stocks of materials that are manufactured into products such as infrastructure and buildings, vehicles, equipment, and consumer goods so as to maintain their utility for as long as possible and concurrently maintaining natural resources at their "highest purity and value."
+This contrasts with a linear economy with objectives to use resources to develop products that may be used once.
+In addition, many situations where governments, or even businesses, have intervened to (re)cycle these materials circularity is still limited due to a focus of disposal as the ultimate path.
+Where the linear economy is reactive, responding to design and planning decisions, the circular economy proactively considers source, flows, interdependence, value-added, efficiency, and the justice effects of product use within the bounds of the city.

-Cities create the "enabling conditions" for a thriving circular economy to emerge; as such, circular thinking should be applied to other aspects of a city-metabolism, including maximizing the capture and reuse of water, the circularity of nutrients and sequestered carbon that is imported as food and horticultural products, establishing infrastructure to maximize the energy cascades that utilize heating capacity to do work.
-Such thinking can also be applied to economic activity within a resilient model city, where businesses are linked so that non-product outputs from one become the inputs to another.
-As important is having the flow of money cycle through the local economy in order to maximize the purchasing power before the flight of capital from the region.
-Finally, circularity in the associated policies, which continues to build the resilience of the city and enhance traditional ecosystem services of the region.
+Cities create the "enabling conditions" for a thriving circular economy to emerge; therefore, circular thinking should be applied to other aspects of a city metabolism including maximizing the capture and reuse of water, ensuring the circularity of nutrients and sequestered carbon that are imported as food and horticultural products, and establishing infrastructure to maximize the energy cascades that use heating capacity to do work.
+Such thinking can also be applied to economic activity within a resilient model city, where businesses are linked so that nonproduct outputs from one become the inputs to another.
+Having the flow of money cycle through the local economy in a way that maximizes its purchasing power before the flight of capital from the region is equally important.
+Finally, circularity should be applied in assessing, revisioning, and implementing urban and economic development and the associated policies, which continues to build the resilience of the city and enhance the traditional ecosystem services of the region.